CuarzoSoftware/SRM/doxygen/md/MainPage.md

 * Frame buffer damage (improves performance when DMA is not supported)
 * Access to renderbuffers as textures.

+### Multi-GPU Buffer Sharing and Rendering

+Automatic buffer sharing across GPUs is accomplished through DMA.
+When all GPUs support DMA, each one is responsible for rendering into its own connectors (ITSELF MODE).

+In cases where a GPU cannot import DMA buffers, another GPU handles the rendering into its connectors using DUMB buffers (DUMB MODE) or CPU copying (CPU MODE) as a last resort.

+Performance in the last two modes can be significantly improved by specifying rects with the damaged regions after a `paintGL()` event using `srmConnectorSetBufferDamage()`.

+> Note: You don't need to handle buffer allocation or rendering differently depending on the mode, all of this is managed internally by SRM.

 ### Upcoming Features

 We are continuously working to enhance the capabilities of SRM.
 Here are some exciting upcoming features: